Ipsita Smolinski

 FOUNDER/MANAGING DIRECTOR

-As the Managing Director of Capitol Street, she advises clients on key trends and major actions coming out of Washington, D.C., as well as at the state, court and stakeholder levels.
-These include healthcare legislation moving on Capitol Hill, actions from CMS, FDA, NIH, FTC, and other agencies, as well as emerging and commercial market trends e.g., ICER, PBM reform, high deductible health plans, cell and gene therapy novel payment mechanisms, evolution of primary care clinics, and Amazon’s foray into health care delivery.
+Ipsita Smolinski is a veteran advisor on healthcare regulatory and legislative issues with over twenty years of experience across in healthcare policy and economic analysis.
+As the Managing Director of Capitol Street, she advises clients on key trends and major actions coming out of Washington, DC as well as at the state, court and stakeholder levels.
+These include healthcare legislation moving on Capitol Hill, actions from CMS, FDA, NIH, FTC, and other agencies, as well as emerging / commercial market trends e.g., pharmaceutical supply chain (PBM) reform, remote patient monitoring, AI, cell & gene therapy regulation & reimbursement, emerging medical technologies, site-neutral payments, and value-based healthcare.
 Her primary focus is forecasting the impacts of health policy through data-driven economic analysis.

+Smolinski holds a faculty appointment at Georgetown University & Johns Hopkins University Carey Business School where she teaches coursework in Healthcare Economics and Healthcare Finance.
+She serves as a Senior Strategic Advisor to McAllister & Quinn, a healthcare grants firm that supports large U.S. hospital systems.
 Smolinski is a frequent speaker at national conferences and appears on CNBC, MSNBC, Fox News and others.
-She has been quoted in leading publications such as The New York Times, The Wall Street Journal and Reuters.
-Sample media appearances are here, here and here.
+She has been quoted in leading publications such as The New York Times, The Wall Street Journal and Reuters (see here).

 Smolinski holds an MBA and a Masters in Public Health (MPH) from Columbia University and received her BA from the Johns Hopkins University in Baltimore, MD.
-While at JHU, Smolinski played Division III field hockey, was a Delta Gamma national scholar, and published biomedical research findings in otolaryngology at the Johns Hopkins School of Medicine.